attdevsupport/att-html5-sdk/README.md

 The following instructions apply to both the Virtual Box Environment and any Windows environment you are using to test the SDK code.

-1. You will need the 1.9.3 version of Ruby (or perhaps any later one, though the 2.x branch was considered unstable at the time of writing this document.
+1. You will need the 1.9.3 version of Ruby (or perhaps any later one, though the 2.x branch was considered unstable at the time of writing this document).

 2. To install any rubyGem, the syntax is: